ceason/rules_terraform/terraform/experimental/publishing.md

 Optional attrs:
 - `branch` (default master)
 - `default_flags` List of default flags (eg --prerelease,--draft,etc)
+- `docs` List of files to include as docs
 - `docs_branch` (default docs) Any provided docs will be added to the HEAD of this branch
 - `github_domain` (default github.com)